Codecademy/docs/content/swift/concepts/functions/functions.md

 ---
 Title: 'Functions'
-Description: 'A functions is a set of code organized together to preform a specific task.'
+Description: 'Functions are blocks of code organized together to preform a specific task.'
 Subjects:
   - 'iOS'
   - 'Code Foundations'